Tehpaartos/Retail-WOW/HunterMacros.md

+The below *Shots* macros will :
+* Not interput Rapid Shot
+* Will prioty target the mouse over target
-The below shots, will not interput Rapid Shot, will prio target the mouse over otherwise hit the mail target.
-The key benfit here is that you never drop the main target.
+* If no mouse over it will hit the players target
+* The key benfit here is that you never drop the main target.

 ## Aimed Shot
 ```